F5Networks/f5-aws-cloudformation/supported/solutions/autoscale/waf/README.md

 ## Prerequisites and notes
 The following are prerequisites for this solution:
- - The appropriate permission in AWS to launch CloudFormation templates.
-This template creates Auto Scale Groups, S3 Buckets, Instances, and IAM Instance Profiles, so the account you are using must have permission to create these objects.
+ - The appropriate permission in AWS to launch CloudFormation (CFT) templates.
+You must be using an IAM user with the AdminstratorAccess policy attached and have permission to create Auto Scale Groups, S3 Buckets, Instances, and IAM Instance Profiles.
  - The **sa-east** region does not support using the **m4.xlarge** instance size.
 If you are using that region, you must select a different instance size.
  - An existing AWS VPC with a public subnet, a classic Elastic load balancer (ELB) in front of the BIG-IP VE(s), and a DNS name for the application pool (which can be also be the DNS name of an ELB if using one behind the BIG-IP(s)).
    - The classic ELB in front of the BIG-IP VEs must be preconfigured to perform SSL offload for the BIG-IP WAF auto scale tier.
 See [ELB configuration](#elb) for an example of the ELB configuration.